 He loved gardening and bringing flowers to Mom.

 He is survived by his loving wife of 57 years, Thelma Jensen; son, Sidney Jensen of Castle Dale; daughters, Sheree (Robert) Pollitz of Salt Lake City and Adele (Lane) Justice of Ferron; 21 grandchildren and 21 great-grandchildren, with one on the way; sisters, Maurine (Allen) Hansen of Salt Lake City and Janet (Claude) Bell of Orangeville; and a brother, Roger (Susan) Jensen of Castle Dale.
 He was greeted in heaven by his parents; sister, Geraldine; daughter-in-law, JoAnn Jensen; and grandson, Brett Justice.

-Funeral services will be Saturday, Jan.
-17, at 11 a.m. at the Ferron Millsite LDS Ward Chapel.
-There will be a viewing Friday from 6 to 8 p.m. at Fausett Mortuary in Castle Dale and Saturday one hour prior to the services at the church.
-Interment will be in the Ferron City Cemetery.
+Funeral services were Saturday, Jan.
+17, at the Ferron Millsite LDS Ward Chapel.
+There was a viewing Friday at Fausett Mortuary in Castle Dale and Saturday one hour prior to the services at the church.
+Interment was in the Ferron City Cemetery.

 Thanks, Dad, for the legacy you have left us, for being Mom's forever cowboy and our eternal hero.
 We love you, Dad, and look for the day we will all be together again.